lmartorella/net/src/server/README.md

 These are the projects that need to be built to implement the .NET server.

+> The project doesn't have any 3rd party dependency other than the .NET Framework, in order to be ported to [.NET Core](https://dotnet.microsoft.com/download) or other platforms.

+It requires [Visual Studio](https://visualstudio.microsoft.com/) (the free Community version is fine) and the [.NET Framework 4.x](https://dotnet.microsoft.com/download) for the administrative UI.

 ## Home.Common

 This is C# library that shares code for the other two applications.